jd-116/klemis-kitchen-api/README.md

 ### FAQ

-Q: What type of machine does this run on?<br>
+**Q: What type of machine does this run on?<br>**
 A: The API runs on a Linux machine

-Q: What prerequisites need to be installed?<br>
+**Q: What prerequisites need to be installed?<br>**
 A: Docker needs to be installed

-Q: How does the API work?<br>
+**Q: How does the API work?<br>**
 A: The API, written in Golang, scrapes data from Klemis kitchen's PoS system through Transact (the online dashboard).
-Data is stored in MongoDB and S3 (more resource intensive ) Look at our Detailed Design Document for more information.
+Data is stored in MongoDB and S3 (more resource intensive data).
+Look at our Detailed Design Document for more information.

-Q: What values need to go in the .env file?<br>
+**Q: What values need to go in the .env file?<br>**
 A: Read the configuration section for more information on environment variables

-Q: Why does the server need HTTPS?<br>
+**Q: Why does the server need HTTPS?<br>**
+A: The Georgia Tech Single Sign-On service requires third-party applications to use HTTPS when releasing information about users, such as their first/last name and GT username.
+Because this is used in the authentication pathway, the server needs to be accessible via HTTPS.

-Q: How do I set up HTTPS?<br>
+**Q: How do I set up HTTPS?<br>**
+A: The way HTTPS is set up doesn't matter for the application; all that matters is that it exists and can be used by clients.
+The guide above provides a method that uses Docker for convenience, but any method that serves HTTPS connections with a valid SSL/TLS certificate can work.
+For example, [this guide](https://www.nginx.com/blog/using-free-ssltls-certificates-from-lets-encrypt-with-nginx/) goes over the process of using LetsEncrypt certificates with Nginx on bare metal.

 ## ⚙ Configuration